Feasibility Study for a Campus Digester (2015-2016)

 Working on a Bass Connections team taught me that you have to be able to grasp the problem in all its complexity and then you have to use that understanding to put together periodic work goals.
 The work plan’s not going to be handed to you. —Eva Kim

-Jay Golden, Nicholas School of the Environment-Earth and Ocean Sciences*
+- Jay Golden, Nicholas School of the Environment-Earth and Climate Sciences

 /graduate Team Members